krig/koi/README.md

 standard library boost happened to be compiled with.
 So far, this still seems to be the older standard library.

+To fetch the catch submodule used for unit tests, do

+    git submodule init
+    git submodule update

 GCC, if found, is the default compiler when configuring waf.
 Koi needs at least GCC version 4.4 to compile correctly: